jamktiko/ruingame/ProjectDocumentation/HLTP.md

 ### Testing Activities

 - Testing will be conducted weekly via a demo and concept evaluation.

+- Feedback will be submitted via a form or recorded by a member of the testing team.

-This testing will be done internally and feedback will be collected from the project group and product owner.
+- This testing will be done internally and feedback will be collected from the project group and product owner.
 Bugs found in the demo will be reported in the following manner:

   - Can it be described via text?
 Add it to the bug reporting list with a concise description.
 If not ->
   - Can it be described via a screenshot?
 Add it to the bug reporting list with a screenshot of the problem.
 If not ->